-Have you ever been in a situation where you feel like you just cannot hang on another minute and your grip is slipping away?
+Have you ever been in a situation where you feel like your grip is slipping and you just cannot hang on another minute?

 It was then that I heard Him say, "You are not holding unto Me, I am holding onto you."

-And then it was as if the 'camera' zoomed in and I saw He had a firm hold of my wrist.
-My being safe in His grip had nothing to do with my own strength and ability.
-He was holding me.
-The scene still looked pretty wild...scary...but I didn't feel the fear anymore.
+In that split second, it was as if the 'camera' zoomed in and I saw He had a firm hold of my wrist.
+My being safe in His grip had nothing to do with my own ability or strength -- He was holding me.
+The scene still looked pretty wild and scary but I didn't feel the fear anymore.

-But in truth, though we fall, we are not utterly cast down, for the One who hurled universes into existence grasps our hand in support and upholds us.
+But in truth, though we fall, we are not utterly cast down, for the One who hurled universes into existence grasps our hand in support and holds us tight.

-Whew....that changes everything.
-We can let go and relax.
-Maybe even enjoy the ride or the scenery a little.
-You might still be dangling, but He's got a good grip and He's not letting you slip out of his fingers.
+That changes everything.
+We can relax at least a little, maybe even enjoy the ride or the scenery.
+We might still be dangling, but He's got a good grip and He's not letting us slip out of his fingers.
 Not now.
 Not ever.